-If you experience a fly away while operating at higher altitudes (above 400'), or if the model is climbing uncontrollably and in the pilot in command's judgement may enter overlyingor adjacent controlled airspace, contact the listed agency as soon as possible.
+If you experience a fly away while operating at higher altitudes (above 400'), or if the model is climbing uncontrollably and in the pilot in command's judgement may enter overlying or adjacent controlled airspace, contact the listed agency as soon as possible.

-Nearest Controlled Airspace - Fly-away - Vertically Location Name, Class Type Based at Other Contact Info Over site Pitt Meadows Class E CAE 1500'MSL Vancouver Area Control; Center (ACC) Shift Manager - 780-586-4800
+Nearest Controlled Airspace - Fly-away - Vertically Location Name, Class Type Based at Other Contact Info Over site Southern Ontario Class E CAE 2500'msl (1500'AGL) (905) 676-4509

-Incident Accident
+Incident/Accident

-- If there is any type of near miss or safety concern between a full-scale aircraft, bystander and our RPA/models, ALL FLYING/MODELLING SHALL cease immediately.
+- 1. If there is any type of near miss or safety concern between a full-scale aircraft, bystander and our RPAS models, ALL FLYING/MODELLING SHALL cease immediately.
 The members involved should fill out a MAAC reportable occurrence report and submit that to MAAC and the Site/Event organizer and follow MAAC policy. - a.
 If the member(s) involved believe the risk was very minimal, they may complete their own self declaration or risk assessment using the MAAC form.
 Submit a copy of the form to the Site/Event organizers when able and recall if this involved RPAS you must keep this form for one year (CAR901.49 (2)).
 Resume flying/modelling when done. - b.
-If the member or Site/Event operators deems the event serious, flying/modeling will not resume until members are given permission by the Site/Event organizers in writing. - c.
+If the member or Site/Event operators deems the event serious, flying/modelling will not resume until members are given permission by the Site/Event organizers in writing. - c.
 If there is physical contact between a full-scale aircraft, a by-stander, a spectator and a MAAC RPAS/model all flying/modelling will cease until MAAC confirms you may resume operations. - d.
 This process is for your protection.